noah978/Delta-Docs/FAQ.md

 # Frequently Asked Questions

 **How can I install Delta Emulator?**
-Unlike other iOS apps, you cannot install Delta from the app store.
+Unlike other iOS apps, you cannot install Delta from the official App Store.
 As of right now, the recommended installation method is through the use of the [AltStore.](http://AltStore.io) This method does currently require a computer, so it may not work for you.

 **What devices are supported?**
 Delta supports all devices iOS 12.2 and up, including special optimizations for the iPhone X series!
 Meaning "iPhone 5s and later, all iPad Air models and later, iPad mini 2 and later and iPod touch 6th generation" models are supported.